 When was your last ‘wow’ moment?
 Not the kind when you spot a sweet deal on Amazon, but a true jaw-dropping kind.
 The kind that stirs a deep sense of wonder and awe inside of you — etching a permanent place in your soul.

 If you’re like us, explorers at heart, these are the moments we live for.
 It’s why we travel.
 And it’s probably why Italy tops your travel wish list.

 If you’re looking for Italy vacation ideas there’s no shortage of breathtaking places and sights to consider.
 But it’s the Italy you likely don’t know that will draw more “wows” from your breath.
 And forever change your wanderlust heart.

 South Tyrol — also called Südtirol and Alto Adige — is an autonomous province crowning the far northern edge of Italy.
 It’s a land of astounding contrasts.
 A mountainous jewel alive with medieval castles, storybook villages, pristine lakes and miles upon miles of adventure by foot, bike or ski.

 For centuries South Tyrol was under Austrian rule.
 After World War I, the region changed hands so to speak when it was annexed by Italy — yielding a gift to travelers.
 A delicious blend of German and Italian culture now greets you at every corner.
 If you ever wondered how to enjoy both a German and Italian experience on a single European trip, South Tyrol is the answer.

 Journey Into the Medieval Heart of Europe

 Few things capture the imagination like an imposing castle towering from an even more imposing mountainside.
 South Tyrol has no shortage of them.
 The region swells with 800 castles, ruins and fortresses — more than any other area of Europe.
 If dragons ever flew surely it was over South Tyrol.

 South Tyrol’s ancient strongholds provide a jaw-dropping way to plunge yourself into the Middle Ages.
 Hiking trails abound to and around many of the castles.

 Enjoying them from up close or from afar is equally fascinating.
-And when it comes to photo opps, you’ll no doubt be tempted put your camera into overdrive.
+And when it comes to photo opps, you’ll no doubt be tempted to put your camera into overdrive.